Affording an R-MA Education

 Randolph-Macon Academy’s financial aid to qualified students is provided through financial support from endowment funds, foundations, and generous donors.
 R-MA distributes financial aid funds based upon demonstrated financial need and uses a uniform methodology to assess annually, in a consistent and equitable manner, each family’s ability to pay for education.
 R-MA does not discriminate in the administration of its financial aid policies.

 Once a student is enrolled, R-MA will continue to provide financial aid in subsequent years provided parents continue to demonstrate financial need.

 Once a student is accepted to R-MA the family can apply for financial assistance online.
 Along with completing the Parent’s Financial Statement (PFS) you will be asked to upload your 2017 1040 tax return along with all schedules and attachments, as well as your 2017 W-2 forms, and recent pay stubs for all in your household.

 Please note that financial aid is available on a limited basis, so please apply early.
 This aid is awarded on a first-come first-served basis, with returning students having priority.
 Due to limited funds and a desire to provide some assistance to as many students as possible R-MA cannot guarantee full funding of a student’s financial need.
 The average award is $4,000-$7,000 for boarding students and $1,800-$4,000 for day students.

-Financial Aid is not available to International Students or for the Summer Programs.
+Financial Aid is not available for the Summer Programs.